-Rachel M. Harper’s This Side of Providence was released on April 1, 2016.
-Please check Appearances page for more information on upcoming local events.
+Rachel M. Harper’s The Other Mother was released on May 3, 2022.
+Please check Appearances page for more information on upcoming local & virtual events.

 “You write from what you know, but you write into what you don’t know.”